 1. Install the Easymailing plugin in WordPress

-4. Create an embedded form via Gutenberg
+4. Configure an embedded form through Gutenberg

 1. Install the Easymailing plugin in WordPress